 Our Diabetic Eye Exams

+Diabetes impacts all areas of the body, even the eyes.
 Individuals with diabetes are more prone to develop certain eye conditions and diseases.
-As such, it is important to maintain your eye health and undergo regular exams with your optometrist to best manage and prevent these complications.
+As such, it’s important to maintain your eye health and undergo regular exams with your optometrist to best manage and prevent these complications.

 Diabetic retinopathy is the most frequent cause of vision loss for individuals with diabetes as well as the leading cause of blindness in Canada.
 It occurs when the blood vessels lining the retina are damaged due to chronically high blood sugar.